Not Being Under the Law of God

 Under the New Covenant

-The will of God from the beginning was us not being under the law.
+The will of the Lord from the beginning was for us not under the law.
 Christ, who is the New Covenant, answered the question of are we under the good laws of God under the New Covenant.
 He said that if someone wants to enter into everlasting life, they should follow the way of righteousness.
 (Matthew 19:17, Luke 10:25) In other words, the conclusions when all has been heard is fear God and keep His commandments, because this applies to every person.
 (Ecclesiastes 12:13) A person can scream done away with under the New Covenant until hell freezes over as they say.
 However, they are not fooling God, only themselves.
 Consider the following.